🏆 US-Registered Digital Marketing Agency

 Common Mistakes to Avoid

-• Buying backlinks to inflate the number.
-This tends to raise your spam score and can actively suppress both your real authority and your rankings.
+• Buying links to move the number.
+This raises spam scores and can suppress both authority and rankings.

 • Ignoring link diversity.
-A hundred links from three domains is a weaker signal than thirty links from thirty different relevant domains.
+A hundred links from three domains is weaker and more fragile than thirty links from thirty relevant domains.

 Related Free Tools From Arb Digital

-Pair this estimate with the SEO Content Length Checker to make sure your pages have enough depth to earn links, the Flesch Reading Ease Calculator and Readability Checker to keep that content easy to read, and the Headline Analyzer to sharpen the pages you're hoping people will link to.
+Pair this estimate with the SEO Content Length Checker to make sure your pages have the depth to earn links, the Flesch Reading Ease Calculator and Readability Checker to keep that content easy to read, and the Headline Analyzer to sharpen the pages you hope people will link to.
 Browse everything at our free online tools hub.

 Frequently Asked Questions